 • 400 ml of liquid products (water, dairy products, eggs, juices, oil, vodka).

-Mix the dough, gradually adding flour, you needuntil it ceases to stick to the hands.
-If you stopped sticking to your hands, but it seems too soft, then separate a small piece and try to roll it out.
-By the way it is rolled (can it be rolled out thinly, does it tear at the same time), you will understand, you need to mix it further with flour or not.
-Try to blind the edges of the rolled dough, whether it is easy to mold, whether the molding does not diverge.
-It is desirable to check and cut - there should not be flour on the cut.
-If you make the dough too dense, then, firstly, it will be difficult to unroll, and secondly, the edges will be poorly connected when modeling pelmeni and disperse during cooking.
-When checking, remember that after mixing, the dough should lie in a cool place for at least an hour - "rest"!
-During this time, the gluten, which is contained in flour and imparts elasticity, swells.
-The dough becomes softer, and it will be easier to roll it out! different ways of making a dumpling test
+Knead the dough, gradually adding flour,until it stops sticking to your hands.
+If it stops sticking to your hands, but seems too soft to you, then separate a small piece and try to roll it out.
+By how it rolls out (can it be rolled out thinly, does it tear), you will understand whether it needs to be kneaded further with flour or not.
+Try to stick the edges of the rolled out dough, whether they stick together easily, whether the molding does not come apart.
+It is advisable to check by cutting - there should be no flour on the cut.
+If you make the dough too dense, then, firstly, it will be difficult to roll it out, and secondly, the edges will not connect well when molding dumplings and will come apart when boiling.
+When checking, remember that after kneading, the dough should lie in a cool place for at least an hour - "to rest"!
+During this time, the gluten contained in the flour swells and gives elasticity.
+The dough becomes softer and easier to roll out!different ways of making a dumpling test

 3 basic ways to prepare the dough

-• Cold - with this method the dough is kneaded from products of room temperature (or cold).
-This is a classic recipe for cooking dough.
+• Cold - with this method the dough is mixed from room temperature (or cold) products.
+This is a classic recipe for making dough.

-• "Custard" - this method is used for"Rich" test.
-With this method, all liquid ingredients are mixed, a small amount of flour is added (to obtain a consistency such dough, which is used for baking pancakes).
-Then this liquid dough is put on a slow fire and, with constant stirring, heats up to a thickening, but not to a boil (because boiling folds the egg white).
-And already on this hot thick mass, which in appearance resembles a custard, kneaded a dough for dumplings.
+• "Custard" - this method is usedfor a "rich" dough.
+In this method, all the liquid ingredients are mixed, a small amount of flour is added to them (to get the consistency of the dough that is used for baking pancakes).
+Then this liquid dough is put on low heat and, with constant stirring, heated until it thickens, but not until it boils (because the egg whites curdle when boiling).
+And then on this hot thick mass, which looks like custard, a tough dough for dumplings is kneaded.
 Here is an example of such a recipe:

 • To one egg, add milk so much to make a glass (200 g) of milk-egg mixture, and salt.